Sylar257/GCP-Recommendation-systems-with-TensorFlow/README.md

 **Content-based system**, we use the **metadata** about our products. (e.g. we know which movies are cartoons and which movies are sci-fi.
 Now, suppose we have a user who has seen and rated a few movie.
 Then we can recommend accordingly) Note that in this case, we have already segmented the **category** and know that corresponding attribute of each of our product.

-There is no Machine Learning happening here
+There is no Machine Learning happening here.

+**Content-based filtering** uses item features to recommend new items *similar* to what the user has liked in the past.

 ### Option II